All bills

 What does SB26-064 do?

-This bill expands the state's Agricultural Future Loan Program so that conservation groups, water districts, and ditch companies can apply for funding.
-The goal is to help these groups buy and protect farmland, with a special focus on eventually transferring that land to new or historically underserved farmers and ranchers.
+This bill expands the existing Colorado Agricultural Future Loan Program so that conservation groups, water districts, and irrigation companies can apply for state loans.
+The goal is to help these groups buy and conserve farmland, and then eventually transfer that land to new, young, or underrepresented farmers and ranchers.
+It essentially creates more pathways to keep agricultural land active and help newer farmers get a start.

 What is the current status of SB26-064?

-SB26-064 is currently "In Committee" in the 2026 Regular Session.
+SB26-064 is currently "Signed Into Law" in the 2026 Regular Session.
 It was introduced by Cleave Simpson and is assigned to the Agriculture & Natural Resources committee.

 Who sponsors SB26-064?